3urobeat/beepBot/legal/privacy_policy.md

 **- Role IDs**: Used to store your settings.

 ### **Data stored when enabled:**
+Use the `settings` command to enable/disable the level system and modlog messages.
+This will control data collection & storage of this category.

 **- Guild IDs**: Used to store user levels and modlog messages remove reactions.
 **- User IDs**: Used to store user levels.
 **- User tags**: Used to store user levels.